-These contents are then applied to the audiovisual format, to create the TECH online working method.
-All this, with the latest techniques that offer high quality pieces in each and every one of the materials that are made available to the student.
+These contents are then adapted in audiovisual format, to create the TECH online working method.
+All this, with the latest techniques that offer high-quality pieces in each and every one of the materials that are made available to the student.